marnoldus/accelerate-crossover-using-symmetry/README.md

 ## Input data

-The data used for my thesis is a simplified version of a case study built from public data sources on the European energy market.
+The data used for my thesis is a simplified version of a case study built from public data sources on the European energy market from ENTSO-E [[1]](#1).
 The input folder contains three scenarios: the baseline of my thesis, a scenario containing symmetry between power plants in the same node and a scenario containing symmetry between power plants of connected nodes.

 ## Output